financial advisers

 Source: J.P.
 Morgan Asset Management Guide to the Markets UK Q1 2023

-China is re-opening its economy after having dropped its rigid COVID controls sooner than expected by markets.
-This won’t be without some roadbumps but this should spur further growth in the country and globally as the Chinese consumer reawakens.
+China is re-opening its economy after dropping its rigid COVID controls sooner than markets expected.
+This will not be without some roadblocks, but it should spur further growth in the country and globally as the Chinese consumer reawakens.

-Overall, whilst economic uncertainty is high, the indisputable silver-lining is that most asset prices are now pricing in a lot of bad news.
-Given the relatively more attractive valuations, we are optimistic for the long-term returns of portfolios, although we continue to favour diversification to manage what is likely to be a bumpy ride over the near-term.
+While economic uncertainty is high, the indisputable silver lining is that most asset prices are now pricing in bad news.
+Given the relatively more attractive valuations, we are optimistic about the long-term returns of portfolios.
+However, we continue to favour diversification to manage what is likely to be a bumpy ride over the near term.

 Data: Monetary Policy* (Rates & Extraordinary Measures)

-The last quarter of 2022 saw continued dramatic tightening by western central banks, with the US Federal Reserve, Bank of England and European Central bank all raising rates by 1.25% overall and the Bank of England beginning quantitative tightening.
-A number of other countries globally also raised rates, although the impetus was notably weaker in emerging markets with China, Brazil and Russia all holding steady.
-Probably most surprising move was from the Bank of Japan, the only central bank not to have moved up to now.
-In December it widened its 10-year yield curve control band, likely a prelude to further tightening in future and immediately causing a shift upwards in its government bond yields.
+The last quarter of 2022 saw continued dramatic tightening by Western central banks, with the US Federal Reserve, Bank of England and European Central Bank all raising rates by 1.25% overall and the Bank of England beginning quantitative tightening.
+Several other countries globally also raised rates, although the impetus was notably weaker in emerging markets, with China, Brazil and Russia all holding steady.
+Probably the most surprising move was from the Bank of Japan, the only central bank not to have moved up to now.
+In December, it widened its 10-year yield curve control band, which is likely a prelude to further tightening and immediately causing a shift upwards in its government bond yields.

 Monetary rates